codex-storage/nim-codex/README.md

  -b, --bootstrap-node       Specifies one or more bootstrap nodes to use when connecting to the network..
      --max-peers            The maximum number of peers to connect to [=160].
      --agent-string         Node agent string which is used as identifier in network [=Codex].
+     --api-bindaddr         The REST API bind address [=127.0.0.1].
  -p, --api-port             The REST Api port [=8080].
      --repo-kind            backend for main repo store (fs, sqlite) [=fs].
  -q, --storage-quota        The size of the total storage quota dedicated to the node [=8589934592].
- -t, --block-ttl            Default block timeout in seconds - 0 disables the ttl [=86400].
+ -t, --block-ttl            Default block timeout in seconds - 0 disables the ttl [=$DefaultBlockTtl].
+     --block-mi             Time interval in seconds - determines frequency of block maintenance cycle: how often blocks are checked for expiration and cleanup.
+                            [=$DefaultBlockMaintenanceInterval].
+     --block-mn             Number of blocks to check every maintenance cycle. [=1000].
  -c, --cache-size           The size in MiB of the block cache, 0 disables the cache - might help on slow
                             hardrives [=0].
      --persistence          Enables persistence mechanism, requires an Ethereum node [=false].
      --eth-provider         The URL of the JSON-RPC API of the Ethereum node [=ws://localhost:8545].
      --eth-account          The Ethereum account that is used for storage contracts [=EthAddress.none].
      --eth-deployment       The json file describing the contract deployment [=string.none].
+     --validator            Enables validator, requires an Ethereum node [=false].
+     --validator-max-slots  Maximum number of slots that the validator monitors [=1000].

 Available sub-commands: